unicorn-fail/dreditor/CONTRIBUTING.md

    Major feature/topic branches SHOULD have a maintainable scope.
 Therefore, they MAY be [criss-]cross-merged selectively into other major feature/topic branches, if necessary.

    Sub-topics of major features/topics MAY be developed in public 'child' feature/topic branches, but it is RECOMMENDED to architect and design changes in a way to make them work independently to begin with.

-In any case, every public feature/topic branch in the Dreditor repository MUST have a corresponding pull request that holds the main discussion.
-Any public feature/topic branch without a corresponding pull request MAY be deleted without further notice.
+In any case, every public feature/topic branch in the Dreditor repository MUST have a corresponding pull request (or issue) that holds the main discussion.
+A public feature/topic branch without a corresponding pull request (or issue) MAY be deleted without further notice.
+A public feature/topic branch SHOULD be deleted after merging it into the mainline.

 ## Manual testing